IHE/ITI.Topologies/topologies.md

 * The community with HCID 1.2.7 is a member of Lower Network A
 * The community with HCID 1.2.6 is a member of Lower Network A

 The directory for Lower Network A will have endpoints for communities 1.2.7 and 1.2.6, and for the network gateways.
-The directory for the Top Level Network would need to have communities 1.2.7 and 1.2.6 in it, but it should not have their endpoints.
+The directory for the Top Level Network would need to have communities 1.2.7 and 1.2.6 in it, but it should not hvae their endpoints.
 This is because their endpoints are only accessible to members of Lower Network A; members of Top Level Network need to access them via the Lower Network A gateways.
 If the endpoints for 1.2.7 were published in the Top Level Network directory, then the endpoint discovery algorithm from Community 1.2.8's perspective might identify those endpoints, but they would not work for 1.2.8.
 To resolve this problem, each network directory should have only the endpoints accessible to network members in them.

 ### Inclusion of Message Delivery Addresses